Is it even possible oil cleansing causing dry skin?

 The Dry Oil Cleansing Method is similar to the regular oil cleansing method, the only difference is you’re not using water.

-The Regular Oil Cleansing Method you apply oil on your face, and use a damp wash cloth to remove the oil, dirt, debris and makeup off your skin.
+The Regular Oil Cleansing Method you apply oil on your face, and use a damp wash cloth to remove the oil, dirt, debris and makeup from your skin.

-The Dry Oil Cleansing Method you apply oil on your face, but use a dry wash cloth to gently pat and lift the oil, dirt, debris, and makeup off your skin.
+The Dry Oil Cleansing Method you apply oil on your face, and use a dry cloth to gently pat and lift the oil, dirt, debris, and makeup off your skin.
 I recommend using a smooth cotton cloth for dry oil cleansing.
 You want to use something that it is smooth, soft and absorbent, so it will easily lift the oil, dirt, debris and makeup off your skin.
-Even using a cloth made out of cotton t-shirt material would be a much better choice than using a traditional terry wash cloth.
+You can even use old cut-up bed sheets or a cotton t-shirt material.
+This works much better than a traditional terry wash cloth.

 The Dry Oil Cleansing Method is a fantastic technique, it’s very effective at cleansing your skin, and extremely moisturizing.
 You might not even need a moisturizer after cleansing your skin with this method.